prajaktakoli/obsidian/Node js.md

 A single thread will handle the multiple request
 ![[Pasted image 20250112213724.png]]

-A single thread will serve the Request but it will not wait for the
+A single thread will serve the Request.
+If the request has to query the DB, the thread will not wait for the request the data